julie-scherer/kafka-flink-postgres-pipeline/README.md

     # docker-compose exec jobmanager ./bin/flink run -py /opt/job/start_job.py -d
     ```

     After about a minute, you should see a prompt that the job's been submitted (e.g., `Job has been submitted with JobID <job_id_number>`).
-Now go back to the [Flink UI](http://localhost:8081/#/job/running) to see job running! :tada:
+Now go back to the [Flink UI](http://localhost:8081/#/job/running) to see the job running! :tada:

-4. Trigger an event from the Kafka source by visiting [www.zachwilson.tech](https://www.zachwilson.tech/) and check that the events were added to your postgreSQL database.
+4. Trigger an event from the Kafka source by visiting [www.zachwilson.tech](https://www.zachwilson.tech/) and then query the `processed_events` table in your postgreSQL database to confirm the data/events were added.

     ```bash
     make psql
     # or see `Makefile` to execute the command manually in your terminal or command prompt

-    # example output:
+    # expected output:
     docker exec -it eczachly-flink-postgres psql -U postgres -d postgres psql (15.3 (Debian 15.3-1.pgdg110+1))
     Type "help" for help.